EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 VariableCost[r,t,m,y]
 +++++++++
-La ecuación (6) muestra el Variable Cost para PPHROR002, para todos los escenarios.
+The equation (6) shows the Variable Cost for PPHROR002, for every scenario.

 VariableCost=0.001 [M$/PJ]   (6)